dwyl/learn-elixir/code-reuse-hexpm.md

 without any effort from the developer, this extra step is _automatic_.

-There are several options to chose from on hex.pm (_Elixir's package manager_) just search for the keyword "**json**": https://hex.pm/packages?search=json
+There are several options to chose from for parsing JSON data on hex.pm
+(_Elixir's package manager_) <br />
+just search for the keyword "**json**": https://hex.pm/packages?search=json